Atlanta Writing Schools

 Doctor of Philosophy in English with a Concentration in Creative Writing

 The PhD program is designed to prepare graduates for professor and researcher positions.
 Admission requires a master's degree in English or a related field.
 This concentration also requires students to submit a portfolio and an analytical writing sample.
 Students choose a primary focus in either fiction or poetry; the option not chosen for the primary focus becomes the student's secondary focus.
-Students complete 30-39 credits of coursework and 20 hours of dissertation research.
-After completing their courses, student must pass 2 exams.
+Students complete 36-39 credits of coursework and 20 hours of dissertation research.
+After completing their courses, student must pass written comprehensive exams.

 Doctor of Philosophy in English with a Concentration in Rhetoric and Composition

 Admission to this concentration is the same as the creative writing option, except applicants don't need to submit a portfolio.
 Students may complete classes in writing pedagogy, 17th century rhetoric and scholastic publication.
-The 2 doctoral exams consist of 72-hour off-site exams.
+The doctoral exams take place off-site over the course of 7 days.
 The program concludes with the student's oral dissertation defense.
 PhD students typically complete the program in 4-6 years, and they must finish within 10 years.

 Savannah College of Art and Design